revyrob/CircalApplication/README.md

 **Frontend:**

-- Create a user and be associated with one of the selected companies within the dropdown list.
-You will be required to finished sections of your profile before you can proceed.
 - Once your profile is created, you can join groups and events created by groups.
-- The events can be help online or offline.
+- The events can be held online or offline.
 - Any user can create an event or a group.

-**Database:**

-- Supabase hosts all our tables.
-- We used Supabase for Authorization.
-- We query our backend tables from the frontend.

 **What it can do**
 Login page uses Supabase Authenticate